Immaculate Conception Cathedral, Nagasaki: History

 The plans to replace the cathedral led to a prolonged debate between the city government and the congregation.
 The city government had suggested preserving the destroyed cathedral as a heritage site, and offered an alternate site for a new church.
 However, Christians in Nagasaki strongly wanted to rebuild their cathedral on the original site, as a symbol of their persecution and suffering.
 In January 1958 the Catholic community announced their intent to build a new, larger cathedral of reinforced concrete on the original site and following the plan of the original cathedral.
 After further debate the city government accepted this proposal and the new cathedral was finished by October 1959.
 In 1980 the cathedral was remodeled using brick tiles to more closely resemble the original French style.

 Statues and artifacts damaged in the bombing, including a French Angelus bell and the Atom-bombed Mary, are now displayed on the grounds.
 The nearby Nagasaki Peace Park contains remnants of the original cathedral's walls.
 What remained of the cathedral is now on display in the Nagasaki Atomic Bomb Museum.

 The twin bells of Urakami Cathedral in Nagasaki were restored and rang together again, after one of the missing bells was recovered and repaired by volunteers, for the 80th anniversary of the atomic bombing.
+An additional bell, donated by American Catholics, was also rung on the 80th anniversary of the atomic bombing.